 Aquatic Biologists, Inc. takes pride in the high quality of pond liner material we have available for our clients.
 PLEASE NOTE: Liners are NOT READY TO SHIP.
-All liners are custom fabricated at the time of order.
+All liners are CUSTOM fabricated at the time of order.
 Allow 10-14 business days for fabrication.
 Allow additional time for shipping/freight.
 We will notify you via email when your order was shipped.
 Please note: all liners over 1500 sq. ft. will be shipped via freight.

 Benefits of our pond liners include: